evanc108/Tally/backend/TESTING.md

 ---

-## 8. Highnote Webhook Authorization
+## 8. Highnote Webhook Authorization (Collaborative Authorization)

-The Highnote webhook uses the `HIGHNOTE_WEBHOOK_SECRET` for HMAC signing and expects a Highnote-specific payload format.
+The Highnote webhook is the real-world entry point for the Proxy Model.
+When a member taps their token, Highnote sends an `AUTHORIZATION_REQUEST` with the member's unique `cardId` (token).
+The backend resolves the token to the group and runs the collaborative authorization flow.

 ```bash
 HN_SECRET="3ac94708bea182cb1bc6503fccff3347"  # matches .env default